 Tracing your family back to Poland is as easy as one, two, three

 There are three basic steps involved in tracing your family back into Polish records:

 - Gather evidence from U.S. records to establish the place of birth of your immigrant ancestor.
 This assumes your Polish ancestor migrated to the U.S., but of course if he did not, then you use records from the country in which he settled.

 - Use one or more gazetteers to determine the parish or registry office which served that village.

 - Identify the repositories that hold records for this parish or registry office.
 These repositories might include state archives, diocesan archives, the parish itself, the local civil registry office (urząd stanu cywilnego), or most likely a combination of all of these.
 These records may or may not be digitized or microfilmed, but you can always hire an onsite researcher to access records for you if they are not available any other way, and it might not be as expensive as you think (see “Tips for Hiring a Professional Researcher in Poland”).

 Even experienced genealogical researchers often need help with steps 2 and 3 if they are not experienced with research in Polish records in particular.
-For that reason, it’s wise to join one of the Polish genealogy groups on Facebook, such as the new group I’ve been spending my time in, the Galicia Family History Group, or Polish Genealogy, and we can assist with those questions.
+For that reason, it’s wise to join one of the Polish genealogy groups on Facebook, such as Poland & Genealogy, the Galicia Family History Group, etc., and we can assist with those questions.
 However, for the purpose of this guide, I’ll focus on just the first step, which is gathering evidence from U.S. records to establish the birthplace of your immigrant ancestor.

 Interview family members